-7 3.4.2.1 Regulatory Environment - National Flood Insurance Program

-8 The National Flood Insurance Program and FEMA are tasked with minimizing construction impacts in the

-9 floodway and floodplain and reducing disturbances to the Waters of the United States.
-Engineering

-10 analyses of floodplain impacts would be conducted during the project's design to avoid and reduce

-- 11 impacts wherever possible. - 12 The Flood Insurance Studies for both Randolph County and Perry County used the regulatory hydraulic - 13 model for the Mississippi River developed by USACE for the Upper Mississippi River System Flow - 14 Frequency Study (USACE, 2004).
+- 7 3.4.2.1 Regulatory Environment National Flood Insurance Program - 8 The National Flood Insurance Program and FEMA are tasked with minimizing construction impacts in the - 9 floodway and floodplain and reducing disturbances to the Waters of the United States.
+Engineering - 10 analyses of floodplain impacts would be conducted during the project's design to avoid and reduce - 11 impacts wherever possible. - 12 The Flood Insurance Studies for both Randolph County and Perry County used the regulatory hydraulic - 13 model for the Mississippi River developed by USACE for the Upper Mississippi River System Flow - 14 Frequency Study (USACE, 2004).
 This was created using HEC-RAS software modeled with the UNET - 15 unsteady flow hydraulic tool.
 The Flood Insurance Studies show that regulatory 1 percent Annual - 16 Chance Flood water surface elevations at the current Chester Highway Bridge are 388.8 feet NAVD for - 17 Perry County and 388.9 feet NAVD for Randolph County.
-This analysis assumes no improvements to the - 18 Bois Brule Levee. - MoDOT will design the roadway to a 500-year flood level to accommodate the Brule Bois Levee.
-However, the existing gap in the levee will be the responsibility of the Flood District to rehabilitate. - 21 Except for the No-Build Alternative and the couplet alternative (R-2), the Chester Bridge is designed to - span as much of the base floodplain and regulatory floodway as possible, thus serving a dual role by - 23 minimizing construction impacts in the floodplain and reducing disturbance to wetlands.
-All of the - reasonable alternatives would be constructed adjacent to the existing bridge, minimizing any additional - 25 floodplain impact.
-Because a new bridge and roadway approaches would replace the existing bridge and - roadway approaches, it is not anticipated that the project would support any additional incompatible regulatory floodway following completion of construction and removal of the existing bridges and
+This analysis assumes no improvements to the - 18 Bois Brule Levee. - MoDOT will design the roadway to a 100-year flood level to accommodate the Brule Bois Levee.
+Remediation of the existing gap in the levee will be addressed as part of permit coordination with the USACE and Bois Brule Levee District. - 22 Except for the No-Build Alternative and the couplet alternative (R-2), the Chester Bridge is designed to - 23 span as much of the base floodplain and regulatory floodway as possible, thus serving a dual role by - 24 minimizing construction impacts in the floodplain and reducing disturbance to wetlands.
+All of the - 25 reasonable alternatives would be constructed adjacent to the existing bridge, minimizing any additional - 26 floodplain impact.
+Because a new bridge and roadway approaches would replace the existing bridge and - 27 roadway approaches, it is not anticipated that the project would support any additional incompatible - 28 floodplain development.
+There would be minimal, if any, additional impact to the base floodplain and - regulatory floodway following completion of construction and removal of the existing bridges and - 30 roadway approaches. - 31 3.4.2.2 Floodplain Development Permits in Missouri - 32 SEMA issues floodplain development permits for projects undertaken by the State of Missouri.
+The - 33 Missouri side of the Chester and Horse Island Chute Bridges land within the regulatory floodway and will - 34 have piers in the floodway.
+As such, any construction project would need to obtain a No-Rise - 35 Certificate.
+Proof that the construction would have no effect on 100-year flood elevations is required.
+If - 36 the new pier locations are located directly upstream of the existing pier, this would presumably have - 37 negligible hydraulic effects on the river and would pass permit requirements. - 38 The bridges and all proposed bridge construction are located in an unincorporated area of Perry County. - 39 Perry County does not have a county-wide code of ordinances and therefore no local zoning regulations - 40 apply.